History of Dundee: Early modern era

 During a period of relative peace between Scotland and England, the status of Dundee as a royal burgh was reconfirmed (in The Great Charter of Charles I, dated 14 September 1641).
 In 1645, during the Wars of the Three Kingdoms, Dundee was again besieged, this time by the Royalist Marquess of Montrose.
 In 1648 Dundee was badly hit by the plague.

-On 1 September 1651, during the Third English Civil War, the city was attacked by Oliver Cromwell's Parliamentarian forces, led by George Monk.
+On 1 September 1651, during the Third Civil War, the city was attacked by Oliver Cromwell's Parliamentarian forces, led by George Monk.
 Much of the city was destroyed and an estimated 2000 inhabitants were killed or taken prisoner.
 (See Siege of Dundee.)
 Up to 200 Dundee ships were sunk and/or confiscated.
 In the aftermath, a large contingent of English soldiers remained in the town and married local women, causing a permanent impact on the composition of the population.

 Dundee was later the site of an early Jacobite uprising when John Graham of Claverhouse, 1st Viscount Dundee raised the Stuart standard on Dundee Law in 1689.
 This show of support of James VII (James II of England) following his overthrow, earned the Viscount the nickname Bonnie Dundee.

 Troubles and financial collapses in the 1760s caused the background of the Tayside Meal Mobs on 1772 and 1773 which began in Dundee in the summer of 1772.